Rigidity of the saddle connection complex: Cylinders and infinite links

 \begin{proofof}{\cref{prop:folcyl}} First, double $X$ along its boundary to obtain a closed half-translation surface $X'$ (we regard any point arising from a boundary singularity with interior angle $\pi$ as a removable singularity on $X'$).
 The boundary arcs of $\partial X$ give rise to a set $\delta$ of disjoint horizontal saddle connections on $X'$ which are fixed under the natural involution of $X'$.
 Next, take the canonical translation double branched cover of $X'$ to obtain a translation surface~$\hat X$ (with simple poles lifting to removable singularities).
 Let $\hat \delta$ be the pre-image of $\delta$ on~$\hat X$.
 Observe that any saddle connection on $\hat X$ that does not intersect $\hat \delta$ transversely descends to a saddle connection of the same length and slope on $X$.
 (Note that a saddle connection on $\hat X$ descends to a boundary saddle connection on $X$ if and only if it belongs to $\hat \delta$.)
 Conversely, every (non-boundary) saddle connection on $X$ has exactly four saddle connections in its pre-image on~$\hat X$, also with the same slope and length.

-By applying a suitable $\SL(2,\R)$--deformation, we can assume that all horizontal saddle connections on $\hat X$ have length strictly less than $W\sqrt{\area( \hat X)}$.
+By applying an $\SL(2,\R)$--deformation that shrinks in the horizontal direction, we can assume that all horizontal saddle connections on $\hat X$ have length strictly less than $W\sqrt{\area( \hat X)}$.
 Let $\hat C$ be a Euclidean cylinder on~$\hat X$ as given by \cref{thm:vorobets}.
 Then any horizontal saddle connection on $\hat X$ must be disjoint from the interior of $\hat C$.
 Thus, any core curve $\hat \eta$ of $\hat C$ is disjoint from every horizontal saddle connection on $\hat X$.
 It follows that its image $\eta$ on $X$ is also disjoint from $\partial X$ and all horizontal saddle connections.
 But $\eta$ is a closed geodesic of constant slope, and so must be a cylinder curve on $X$, as desired. $ \square$ \end{proofof}